-- The full set of IPP documents includes: - Design Goals for an Internet Printing Protocol [ipp-req][rfc2567] - Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [ipp-rat][rfc2568] - 37 Internet Printing Protocol/1.1: Model and Semantics [ipp-mod] - 38 Internet Printing Protocol/1.1: Encoding and Transport (this document) - 39 Internet Printing Protocol/1.1: Implementer's Implementer's Guide [ipp-iig] - 40 Mapping between LPD and IPP Protocols [ipp-lpd][rfc2069] - 41 The document, "Design Design Goals for an Internet Printing Protocol", Protocol", takes a broad look at distributed printing - 42 functionality, and it enumerates real-life scenarios that help to clarify the features that need to be included in a printing protocol - 43 for the Internet.
-It identifies requirements for three types of users: end users, operators, and administrators.
-It calls out a subset of - end user requirements that are satisfied in IPP/1.1.
-Operator and administrator requirements are out of scope for version 1.1. - The document, "Rationale Rationale for the Structure and Model and Protocol for the Internet Printing Protocol", Protocol", - describes IPP from a high level view, defines a roadmap for the various documents that form the suite of IPP specifications, and - 47 gives background and rationale for the IETF working group's group's major decisions. - 48 The document, "Internet Printing Protocol/1.1: Model and Semantics", Semantics", describes a simplified model with - 49 abstract objects, their attributes, and their operations that are independent of encoding and transport.
-It introduces a Printer and a - Job object.
-The Job object optionally supports multiple documents per Job.
-It also addresses security, internationalization, and - 51 directory issues. - The document "Internet "Internet Printing Protocol/1.1: Implementer's Guide", Implementer's Guide", gives advice to - implementers of IPP clients and IPP objects. - The document "Mapping Mapping between LPD and IPP Protocols" Protocols" gives some advice to implementers of gateways - between IPP and LPD (Line Printer Daemon) implementations.
+- 34 The full set of IPP documents includes: - Design Goals for an Internet Printing Protocol [rfc2567] - Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [rfc2568] - 37 Internet Printing Protocol/1.1: Model and Semantics [ipp-mod] - 38 Internet Printing Protocol/1.1: Encoding and Transport (this document) - 39 Internet Printing Protocol/1.1: Implementer's Guide [ipp-iig] - 40 Mapping between LPD and IPP Protocols [rfc2069] - The document, "Design Goals for an Internet Printing Protocol", takes a broad look at distributed printing functionality, and it - 42 enumerates real-life scenarios that help to clarify the features that need to be included in a printing protocol for the Internet.
+It - 43 identifies requirements for three types of users: end users, operators, and administrators.
+It calls out a subset of end user - 44 requirements that are satisfied in IPP/1.1.
+Operator and administrator requirements are out of scope for version 1.1. - 45 The document, "Rationale for the Structure and Model and Protocol for the Internet Printing Protocol", describes IPP from a high - 46 level view, defines a roadmap for the various documents that form the suite of IPP specifications, and gives background and - 47 rationale for the IETF working group's major decisions. - 48 The document, "Internet Printing Protocol/1.1: Model and Semantics", describes a simplified model with abstract objects, their - 49 attributes, and their operations that are independent of encoding and transport.
+It introduces a Printer and a Job object.
+The Job - 50 object optionally supports multiple documents per Job.
+It also addresses security, internationalization, and directory issues. - The document "Internet Printing Protocol/1.1: Implementer's Guide", gives advice to implementers of IPP clients and IPP - 52 objects. - 53 The document "Mapping between LPD and IPP Protocols" gives some advice to implementers of gateways between IPP and - 54 LPD (Line Printer Daemon) implementations.